Piracy in the Atlantic World: Discipline

-Shipboard discipline aboard merchant and naval vessels was notoriously harsh, and, more often than not, violent.
-Pirates, having suffered under these measures, used a more democratic process when determining how aberrant sailors would be punished, and there were fewer transgressions that were considered punishable.
-These punishments were still often violent, which was the norm in the early 18th century.
+Shipboard discipline on merchant and naval vessels was notoriously harsh and, more often than not, violent.
+Pirates, having suffered under these measures, used a more democratic process to determine how aberrant sailors would be punished, and there were fewer transgressions that were considered punishable.
+These punishments were often still violent, which was the norm in the early 18th century.

 Community

-A part of becoming a pirate was to meet the expectation of uprooting their living environment and spending most of their time out at sea.
+Becoming a pirate required uprooting their living environment and spending most of their time out at sea.
 The men were required to live in cramped, claustrophobic quarters within close proximity of others.
 The discomfort could have created a more hostile environment, but it did not.
 While on the ship, the pirates "maintained a multicultural, multiracial, and multinational social order."
 This new social order established a profound sense of community amongst the men.
 They consistently showed solidarity for each other and developed strong feelings of group loyalty.
 The communities of pirates were willing to join forces "at sea and in port, even when the various crews were strangers to each other."
 The positive communal atmosphere aboard ship created a home-like situation where there were limited social and physical boundaries within the group.